aseda-sam/aseda-sam/README.md

 ---

 ### 👋 Hi, I'm Aseda Sam!
-Software Engineer blending system development, startup hustle, and data engineering expertise.
+Engineer blending system development, startup hustle, and data engineering expertise.
 From zero-to-one product launches to architecting scalable data pipelines, I thrive at the intersection of deep curiosity and experimentation.
 The more difficult the problem is, the more excited I am.

 ---